rob011235/InsTK/documentation/InsTK_Design_Spec.md

 # InsTK v1 Architecture and Design Spec (Revised)

+## Contributor Note

+Repository workflow notes for agents and contributors live in [AGENT.md](../AGENT.md).
+In particular, Entity Framework migration files should be treated as append-only history: do not edit old migrations directly; create a new migration for corrections.

 ## Overview

 InsTK v1 is designed to standardize how tutorials and programming assignments are authored and graded.
 The goal is to reduce ambiguity for AI-assisted grading by aligning authored content, grading expectations, and evaluation workflows.